 Recommended Skills, Abilities, or Coursework: The completion of two years of high school algebra and one year of high school geometry.
 Topics include functions and function inverses; exponential and logarithmic functions; polynomial and simple rational functions; introduction to linear programming; systems of equations and inequalities; sequences and series; probability; and modeling.
-The completion of two years of high school algebra and one year of high school geometry is recommended.
-(CR, CC, & online-fall, spr & sum)
+(CR, CC, & online-fall, spr & sum) \This course is offered through ARCC's Concurrent Enrollment Program

-MATH 1201 College Algebra II & Trigonometry 4 credits
+MATH 1201\ College Algebra II & Trigonometry, 4 credits